 Your demand letter should include details about the accident, your injuries, and any medical treatment you have received.
 You should state your injuries and losses clearly and concisely.

 Do not try to include too much information in the letter.
-The insurance company will likely have its own investigators who will look into your claims, and you may inadvertently “show your cards” by giving too much information before the start of negotiations.
+The insurance company will likely have its own investigators who will look into your personal injury claims, and you may inadvertently “show your cards” by giving too much information before the start of negotiations.

 Come With the Facts

 Be prepared to back up your demand letter with evidence.
-This may include medical records, police reports, and eyewitness statements.
+This may include medical bills records, police reports, and eyewitness statements.

 When the insurance company recognizes that you are organized and have a strong case, they may be more likely to make a fair settlement offer — as long as they also know that you have qualified legal representation.